 Athletic Performance

-At present, some human studies using black maca have been conducted in the athlete population, with similar outcomes being observed across the studies.
+To date, some human studies using black maca have been conducted in athletes, with similar outcomes observed across most studies.

-A 4-week, placebo-controlled, crossover study of 8 elite adolescent female handball athletes investigated the changes in isokinetic muscular performance using 2,500 mg twice daily of black maca (1).
+A 4-week, placebo-controlled, crossover study of 8 elite adolescent female handball athletes investigated changes in isokinetic muscular performance with 2,500 mg of concentrated black maca extract twice daily (2).
 This resulted in a significant increase in:

 -